astropy/astroquery/docs/solarsystem/pds/pds.rst

-The query URI (the URI is what you would put into the URL field of your web browser) that is used to request the data from the Planetary Ring Node server can be obtained from the :class:`~astroquery.solarsystem.pds.RingNode` object after a query has been performed (before the query only ``None`` would be returned):
+The query URI (the URI is what you would put into the URL field of your web browser) that is used to request the data from the Planetary Ring Node server can be obtained from the :class:`~astroquery.solarsystem.pds.RingNodeClass` object after a query has been performed (before the query only ``None`` would be returned):

    >>> print(obj.uri)